dribnairb/ed_mission_creator/README.md

 quest1.cfg contains an example mission.
-It should start next time you dock at a station (Fleet Carrier probably doesn't work) The mission now uses EDMCOverlay to show text and attempts to play voiceover using Windows 10 voice library If you have any problems with the mission and want to start again, find the file "quests.store" in c:\Users\me\AppData\Local\EDMarketConnector\plugins\ed_mission_creator and delete it
+It should start next time you dock at a station (Fleet Carrier probably doesn't work) The mission now uses EDMCOverlay to show text and attempts to play voiceover using Windows 10 voice library If you have any problems with the mission and want to start again, find the file "quests.store" in c:\Users\me\AppData\Local\EDMarketConnector\plugins\ed_mission_creator and delete it quest6.cfg can be used as a manual test.
+Entering the commodity market will display a message.
+Also targeting a system in the galaxy map.
+These messages should only appear once.

 Create your own Missions
 ------------------------